Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Main Results

+For an ease of exposition, we assume for the moment that the step sizes are constants, i.e., $\beta_{k} \equiv \beta \ll \alpha \equiv \alpha_{k}$.
+As mentioned, the asymptotic convergence of SA can be established by using the ODE method, where under some proper choice of step sizes the noise effects in SA eventually average out and the SA follows the solution of suitably defined differential equations.
+In the case of nonlinear two-time-scale SA, it is reduced to the following two differential equations

 where the ratio $\beta/\alpha$ represents the difference in time scale between these two updates.
-For simplicity, we assume that $(x^*,y^*) = (0,0)$ is the unique equilibrium \eqref{alg:xy_ODE}.
+We assume that $(x^*,y^*)$ is the unique equilibrium \eqref{alg:xy_ODE}.
+The stability of \eqref{alg:xy_ODE} studied in \cite[Chapter 7]{Kokotovic_SP1999} can be argued as follows.
 Since $\beta/\alpha \ll 1$, the dynamic of $x(t)$ evolves much faster than the one of $y(t)$.
-Thus, one can consider $y(t) = y$ being fixed in $\dot{x}$ and study the stability of the following ``fast" system
+Thus, one can consider $y(t) = y$ being fixed in $\dot{x}$ and separately study the stability of the following ``fast" system

-Given a fixed $y$ we assume that $x = H(y)$ is the unique solution of $F(x,y) = 0$ or unique equilibrium of $\dot{x}$.
-This can be guaranteed under some proper smoothness conditions on $F$.
-A natural condition to guarantee the stability of this system is the existence of a Lypaunov function $V_{F}(x,y)$ such that the following condition holds with some constant $\mu_{x}>0$
+Given a fixed $y$, to study the stability of $x(t)$ we first consider the condition on the existence of a solution of this different equation, i.e., there exists an operator $H$ such that $x = H(y)$ is the unique solution of $F(x,y) = 0$ or the unique equilibrium of $\dot{x}$.
+A common condition is to assume that $F$ is Lipschitz continuous.
+Second, to show that $x(t)$ converges to this solution under any initial condition this solution must be unique.
+The convergence of $x(t)$ is then studied by searching for a candidate Lyapunov function $V_{F}(x,y)$, such that the following condition holds with some constant $\mu_{x}>0$